The East Coast's snowless winter leaves some businesses feeling the heat

 Major cities along the East Coast have also been largely snowless this winter: New York City is experiencing one of its longest-ever snow droughts — 317 days and counting — and Washington, D.C. and Philadelphia aren't far behind at 314 days.

-The lack of snow is taking a financial toll from Maine to Michigan: in Kalamazoo, the city is experiencing its warmest January on record, and sales of ice-fishing equipment at one local shop have stalled.
+The lack of snow is taking a financial toll from Maine to Michigan.
+Kalamazoo is experiencing its warmest January on record.
+In nearby Vicksburg, sales of ice-fishing equipment at a local shop have stalled.

 "I stocked up on everything, just to get it stocked up and ready to go, and then we had 2 days of ice so far," said Chuck Hodges, Manager of Double L Bait and Tackle.